erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 - Shared memory programming uses synchronization primitives like locks and barriers to protect data structures so that one thread can exclusively modify the data.
 - Mutual exclusion locks and barrier synchronization are popular synchronization primitives used in shared memory programming.
-- There are two types of memory accesses that happen in a shared memory program - normal reads and writes to shared data and accesses to synchronization variables used in implementing locks and barriers.
+- There are two types of memory accesses that happen in a shared memory program:
+	1. Normal reads and writes to shared data,
+	2. Accesses to synchronization variables used in implementing locks and barriers.
 - The operating system or user-level threads library provides mutual exclusion locks or barrier primitives, and in implementing those synchronization primitives, algorithms use reads and writes to shared memory.

 ### Memory Consistency and Cache Coherence

-- Memory consistency model is a contract between the application programmer and the system that answers when the changes made to a shared memory location by one processor will be visible to other processes that have the same memory location in their respective private caches.
+- **Memory consistency** model is a contract between the application programmer and the system that answers when **the changes made to a shared memory location by one processor** will be **visible to other processes** that share the same memory location in their respective private caches.
+It deals with the ordering and visibility of memory operations (like read, write, and atomic operations) across different processors or cores in a multiprocessor system.
-- Cache coherence answers how is the system, i.e., system software plus hardware, implementing the contract of the memory consistency model?
-- Cache coherence mechanism ensures that all processes see the changes made to shared memory, commensurate with the memory consistency model.
+- **Cache coherence** addresses the problem that arises when multi-processors have their own **private caches**.
+When a shared memory location that is cached by other processors, it can lead to inconsistent data across the caches.
+Cache coherence ensures all caches have a consistent view of the shared memory.
-- In parallel programming, coherence mechanism must fulfill the guarantee made by the memory **consistency model to the application programmer**.
+- In parallel programming, coherence mechanism must fulfill the guarantee made by the **memory consistency model to the application programmer**.

 ### Sequential Consistency